casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 ```
 New admins can be created, and the validator set can be rotated in a single update.

-The `chainspec.toml` file should contain following entries that includes new administrators as well as existing ones for an upgrade,
+The `chainspec.toml` file should contain the following entries that include new administrators as well as existing ones for an upgrade,

 ```typescript
 [core]